 Securing the Communication to the Target Server with TLS

 The communication to the target server is not encrypted by default.
 To enable encryption, set the .tls.enabled field in the shoot-rsyslog-relp extension configuration to true.
-In this case, a secret which contains the TLS certificates used to establish the TLS connection to the server must be created in the same project namespace as your Shoot.
+In this case, an immutable secret which contains the TLS certificates used to establish the TLS connection to the server must be created in the same project namespace as your Shoot.

 An example Secret is given below: